WaywardPooch/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+   SQL is a querying language made for accessing relational databases, which store the information to be queried via SQL.

 2. Why do tables need a Primary Key?

+   Without assigning primary keys to individual points of data, it would be hard/impossible to access a single record in particular.
+Primary keys ensure all data has a unique identifier that they can be queried by.

 3. What is the name given to a table column that references the Primary Key on another table?

+   A key in a table that points to a key in another table is called a foreign key.
+They are helpful in normalizing data, which reduces the likelihood of spelling errors, and allow us to link two tables together via querying to form a new one.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+   We need an intermediary table to handle `many:many` relationships, where the intermediary table would contain foreign keys to the two (or more) tables to be linked.